NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Insights/insights/MOM_Loyalty_Switching_Sales_2024.md

 ## Summary

-In the final phases of brand loyalty analysis, **Malt-O-Meal (MOM)** unexpectedly emerged as a *Hero Brand* in the budget cereal segment — not just holding its ground against private labels like Kroger Brand and Great Value, but **outperforming national brands like Quaker Oats** in total sales and brand loyalty **within the dataset scope.**
+In the final phases of brand loyalty analysis, **Malt-O-Meal (MOM)** unexpectedly emerged as a *Hero Brand* in the budget cereal segment, not just holding its ground against private labels like Kroger Brand and Great Value, but **outperforming national brands like Quaker Oats** in total sales and brand loyalty **within the dataset scope.**

-Two product standouts; **Frosted Flakes** and **Berry Colossal Crunch** — revealed how MOM is quietly winning over budget-conscious customers *without heavy promotions or national-level branding spend.*
+Two product standouts; **Frosted Flakes** and **Berry Colossal Crunch**, revealed how MOM is quietly winning over budget-conscious customers *without heavy promotions or national-level branding spend.*

 ---